saitaiky/notebook/docs/docs/other/self-help/productivity.md

 - It can be beneficial to slightly overcommit oneself to tasks, as it can increase efficiency and help avoid distractions.
 However, overcommitting significantly can have disastrous consequences.

-:::cautionDon’t neglect things that matter your life Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).
+:::warning Don’t neglect things that matter your life Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).
 :::